QLD 4555 Census 2021 + Live DA Data

 Own 34.2% Mortgage 44.0% Rent 21.8%

 Tenure is owner-heavy: 34.2% own outright and 44.0% carry a mortgage, leaving renters at 21.8%, so owners outnumber tenants by more than three to one.
 The stock is overwhelmingly detached, with 90.7% separate houses and apartments at just 1.2%, which keeps the market family-driven and supply of small dwellings thin.
 Larger homes dominate, as 50.6% have 4-plus bedrooms and 35.5% have 3, against only 10.5% two-bedroom.
-The median house price of $534,000 against a household income in the 61st percentile keeps the mortgage-to-income ratio at 25.0% and rent-to-income at 24.7%, both below the 30% stress line.
 That affordability margin, paired with high outright ownership, points to a stable market with limited forced-sale pressure.

 Mortgage / mo